-In 2010, Citi sold off its student loan unit, and in 2017, the well-known bank finally stopped servicing the last of the private loans it had on the books.
-If you have student loans from Citi, you might not have an idea of who services them now or what to do next.
+In 2010, Citibank sold off its student loan unit, and has since stopped servicing the last of the private loans it had on the books.
+If you have Citibank student loans, you might not have an idea of who services them now or what to do next.
 Here’s what you need to know.

-My student loans were part of the 2010 deal that sent $28 billion from Citi’s federal student loan portfolio to Sallie Mae*†.
-At that same time, Discover also took over $4 billion in Citi private student loans.
-As part of the dissolution of the student loan unit at Citi, the company itself also bought back $8.7 billion in student loans, both federal and private.
+My student loans were part of the 2010 deal that sent $28 billion from Citi’s federal student loan portfolio to Sallie Mae.
+At that same time, Discover also took over more than $4 billion in Citibank private student loans.
+As part of the dissolution of the student loan unit at Citibank, the company itself also bought back $8.7 billion in student loans, both federal and private.
 The Department of Education similarly got in on the act, purchasing $4.7 billion of the federal loans.

 Private student loans sold to Discover could still be there — or passed off to yet another servicer.

-Finally, Citi serviced the loans it bought back until they were eventually sold off to other companies.
-The last batch of private Citi student loans ended up with FirstmarkServices.
+Finally, Citibank serviced the loans it bought back until they were eventually sold off to other companies.
+The last batch of private Citibank student loans ended up with FirstmarkServices.

 Tracking your federal student loans is fairly straightforward.
-The National Student Loan Data System (NSLDS) is a database containing all of your information, including how to contact your servicer and how much you owe.
+The National Student Loan Data System, which previously served as a repository of all of your loan information, has been replaced by the Federal Student Aid (FSA) website.

-You need a Federal Student Aid ID (FSA ID) to log into the NSLDS.
-If you filled out a FAFSA after May 2015, you already have your ID.
-If you don’t have an ID, you can create one at the Federal Student Aid website.
+You can use your FSA ID to log in and view information about how to contact your servicers and how much you owe them.
+If you filed a FAFSA after May 2015, you already have your ID.
+If you don’t have an ID, you can create one at the FSA website.

 Finding your private student loan servicer

-Things get a little trickier when you need the point of contact for private student loans.
-Those aren’t listed in the NSLDS.
+Things get a little trickier when you need the point of contact for private student loans, as those aren’t listed on the FSA website.
 Instead, if payments are coming out of your bank account, you can check your statement for the name of the agency in charge of managing your loans.
 Once you know the agency, then you can visit the website for contact information and set up your payments.